alshedivat/al-folio/_posts/2024-01-15-python-dicts.md

 **Deletion**: for similar reasons, the amortized time complexity is $$O(1)$$ and the worst case is $$O(n)$$.

-**Resizing**: Python doubles the allocated memory for a dictionary when it becomes 2/3 full.
-Similarly, the allocated memory for a set gets quadrupled when it becomes 2/3 full.
+**Resizing**: Python doubles the capacity of a dictionary when it becomes 2/3 full.
+Similarly, the capacity of a set gets quadrupled when it becomes 2/3 full.
 When such a thing happens, all key-value pairs need to be relocated into their new buckets.
 This is a pretty expensive step, albeit very infrequent, which keeps the amortized insertion complexity at $$O(1)$$.

 ## A dictionary implementation